s214236/Template_repo/README.md

 # Template_repo
-This Repo is for testing GitHub functionalities
+This Repo is meant as template for new repos

 # How to get
 1. Clone to GitHub desktop